 - Applicants and current students should refer to the Standard 509 Report (PDF) for the 3 most recent years of bar pass statistics.

-- Applicants and current students should refer to our Office of Career and Professional Development website to view our nine-month employment data.
+- Applicants and current students should view our ten-month employment data.

 - Information about the law school's current courses, course descriptions and graduation requirements is available on our website.